EddySigma/Face-Recognition-Revision/README.md

 # Face-Recognition

+Description:

-Description: Face-Recognition is an open source project that is used to open up a webcam and detect the user's emotion.
+	Face-Recognition is an open source project that is used to open up a webcam and detect the user's emotion.
 We then write an emoji over the face corresponding to the emotion detected.
+User can also save an instance of the video feed by pressing 's'.
 The git files can be imported into any python file.

-Language and Libraries: This project was written in Python and we used the OpenCV2 library.
+Language and Libraries:

+	This project was written in Python and we used the OpenCV2 library.
 This library can take advantage of multi-core processing.

 Contributers: